4irjej/Windows-In-MacOS-Runners/README.md

 15. Follow Installation Instructions And Create Password For RDP Connection

-17. Download Ngrok Using The Link: rb.gy/n4rmvr
+17. Download Ngrok Using The Link (Download Chrome Or Add Htpps:// If Not Working): https://rb.gy/n4rmvr

 18. Go To Downloads Folder And Then Extract The File

-19. Download Authtoken Command File Using The Link:
+19. Download Authtoken Command File Using The Link (You can download the file if its not working):https://rb.gy/s3b1e2

 20: Right Click then choose properties